KHOULOUDouel/myFlix-client/README.md

 ## Installation and Usage

 1. Clone the repository: `git clone https://github.com/KHOULOUDouel/myFlix-client.git`
-2. Navigate to the project directory: `cd myflix-react`
+2. Navigate to the project directory: `cd myflix-client`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start` (The server runs by default on port 8080)